Correctional psychology

 Correctional psychology concerns the assessment and treatment of persons who commit crimes.

-Dr. King's research lab studies the assessment of risk for committing crimes in general, the assessment of other factors relevant to correctional rehabilitation, traditional rehabilitation services and novel solutions for reducing criminogenic risk, and potential stigma concerning persons who are justice-involved.
+My research lab studies the assessment of risk for committing crimes in general, the assessment of other factors relevant to correctional rehabilitation, traditional rehabilitation services and novel solutions for reducing criminogenic risk, and potential stigma concerning persons who are involved with the criminal legal system.

-1. The clinical utility of incorporating the self-perceptions of justice-involved persons and digital technologies into correctional human services, including the development of the latter.
+1. The clinical utility of incorporating the self-perceptions of persons involved with the criminal legal system and digital technologies into correctional human services, including the development of the latter.

-2. The interpretability of measures of developmental maturity and criminal sophistication, as used in evaluations of justice-involved juveniles, by examining the comparative performance of justice-involved young adults on these measures.
+2. The interpretability of measures of developmental maturity and criminal sophistication, as used in evaluations of youth involved with the juvenile legal system, by examining the comparative performance of young adults involved with the criminal legal system on these measures.

 3. Validation of theories underlying correctional human service principles.

-Dr. King also has professional interests in Dialectical Behavior Therapy (DBT) and supervises a theory- and evidence-informed DBT training clinic that provides skills training to justice-involved persons undergoing reentry back to the community.
+I also has professional interests in Dialectical Behavior Therapy (DBT) and supervises a theory- and evidence-informed DBT training clinic that provides skills training to persons involved with the criminal legal system undergoing reentry back to the community.
 In addition to quality improvement activities, eventual program evaluation work is anticipated.

 Recent representative correctional psychology publications: